alrevuelta/eth-metrics/README.md

 Usage of ./eth-pools-metrics:
   -beacon-rpc-endpoint string
     	Address:Port of a eth2 beacon node endpoint (default "localhost:4000")
-  -eth1address string
+  -epoch-debug string
+    	Calculates the stats for a given epoch and exits, useful for debugging -eth1address string
     	Ethereum 1 http endpoint.
 To be used by rocket pool -eth2address string